imrefazekas/harcon/README.md

 'Order.registerOrder': { type: 'waterfall', primers: [ 'DB.storeOrder', 'DB.checkStore', 'Mailer.sendNotif' ] }
 ```

 - 'spread' means concurrent message sending to all entities enlisted in the array of 'primers'.
-Basically this is the bulked execution of message sending of entities where no callback is defined expressing the ignorance to answers.
+Basically this is the bulked execution of message sending of entities.
 ```javascript
 'Order.registerOrder': { type: 'spread', primers: [ 'DB.storeOrder', 'DB.checkStore', 'Mailer.sendNotif' ] }
 ```